mikeuf/KnowledgeManager/README.md

 ## Overview
 The Knowledge Manager client allows the user to create, update, save and reload technical articles by exchanging SOAP requests with a JAX-WS web application server.
 In this case, the server is Oracle Glassfish running on CentOS.
 The database is mySQL.

-Here is a link to the WSDL (Web Service Definition Language) file.
-If you are unable to access this link, it means that the server is probably offline.
-When the server is offline, the client will be unable to function. http://178.128.148.167:8080/DbInterface/DbInterface?wsdl
+Here is a link to the WSDL (Web Service Definition Language) file. http://178.128.148.167:8080/DbInterface/DbInterface?wsdl

 Clicking that link should open an XML file that defines the services available from the Knowledge Manager server.
-The client uses the information in the WSDL to understand how to interface with the server.
+You don't have to do anything with it, but the client uses the information in the WSDL to understand how to interface with the server.
+If you are unable to access the WSDL link, it means that the server is probably offline.
+When the server is offline, the client will be unable to function.

 **Note:** This application is intended to be a simple "proof-of-concept" rather than an example of robust engineering.
 There is only minimal form validation and exception handling.